algorandfoundation/docs/docs/get-details/dapps/smart-contracts/apps/index.md

 ```

 ## Grouped inner transaction
 A smart contract can make inner transactions consisting of grouped transactions.
 This allows for creating groups of transactions which will be verified by other smart contracts.
-An example of a grouped inner transaction would be when the calling application is required to send a paymet transaction and an application call together to another smart contract.
+An example of a grouped inner transaction would be when the calling application is required to send a payment transaction and an application call together to another smart contract.

 ```teal
 // This imaginary scenario requires a buyer to pay 1 Algo whilst calling the